birchb1024/gitodo/README.md

 doing

-     Choose a new active branch , provide a string to search for in the liost of items
+     Choose a new active branch , provide a string to search for in the list of items

      Example: